XBLDev/ReactJSNodejsAuthRouterv4/README.md

 ReactJS + Nodejs + React Router V4 user authentication, based on the code from tutorial: https://vladimirponomarev.com/blog/authentication-in-react-apps-jwt, and the routing/redirect idea comes from: https://reacttraining.com/react-router/web/example/auth-workflow

+Comment 10/10/2017, 3:18pm:

+Tested multi language(Eng/Chinese) setup, basically the idea is to store the current langugage setting with localStorage, and render header/main accordingly, same idea as how the user token is stored.

+Spent a long time figuring out how to render the Main under the Header: with the app structure from yesterday, the problem is, when the langugage switch button, which is in the Header, is clicked, only the header will update the states and render in another langugage, and because there's no state update in Main, it can rely only on the change of its props, which are passed from the start page, and won't happen until the Main page is refreshed/reached again.
+Eventually the solution turns out to be quite simple: replace the "button" with "Link", and apply the onClick event to the Link, which will both update the Header states, and redirect to the Main page again, which will cause the Main page to be refreshed and rendered accordingly.

+However the above solution feels a bit dodgy/lazy, since most of the multilingual websites usually handle different languages with different URLs, I think i'm doing it this way because of the influence of conditional rendering in ReactJS.
+May change to using different URLs such as /EN, /CH in the future if necessary.

 Comment 09/10/2017, 9:00pm:

 The original tutorial is not working with the latest versions of ReactJS, React-Router-Rom, webpack, and Material-UI.
 The version here